Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 By Proposition \ref{prop:connected-bf-2m}, $n'$ is at most $2m$.
 Therefore, on all iterations of \texttt{{(decrement; Relax!; Clean!)!}} but the first one, a number of calls at most linear to the number of edges are called.
 On the first iteration, a number of calls linear to the size of the graph are called.

 Therefore, the overall time complexity of the program \texttt{bellman-ford} is $\mathrm{O}(nm)$. \end{proof}

 \end{center} We supplement the proof with empirical measurements on the graph classes of Figures \ref{fig:graph-class-1b-r}, \ref{fig:graph-class-1c-r}, \ref{fig:graph-class-2a-r}, \ref{fig:graph-class-2b-r}, \ref{fig:graph-class-3a-r}, \ref{fig:graph-class-3b-r} and \ref{fig:graph-class-6b-r}.
-In Figures \ref{fig:bench-bf-random} and \ref{fig:bench-bf}, all input graph edges are labelled with an integer chosen uniformly at random in the interval $[-100, 100]$; the allocation of weights was done such that cycle graphs do not admit of negative-weight cycles.
+In Figures \ref{fig:bench-bf-random} and \ref{fig:bench-bf}, all input graph edges are labelled with an integer chosen uniformly at random in the interval $[-100, 100]$; the allocation of weights was done such that cycle graphs do not contain negative-weight cycles.
 And finally, Figure \ref{fig:bench-bf-neg} shows the runtimes on cycle graphs whose weights alternate between $-2$ and $1$ such that the total weight is negative.
-Hence the program fails on these inputs.
+Hence, the program fails on these inputs.

-The low runtime of complete graphs, compared with the other graph classes, is due to the fact that the number of edges is quadratic in the number of nodes, and hence the runtime bound $nm$ grows at a slower rate.
-We show runtimes for discrete graphs to stress that the counting procedure requires linear time and thus is not a constant-time procedure.
+The low runtime of complete graphs, compared with the other graph classes, is due to the fact that the number of edges is quadratic in the number of nodes, and hence the runtime bound $nm$ grows at a slower rate (note that the scales of the plots are different).

+In Figure \ref{fig:bench-bf}, we include the runtimes for discrete graphs to stress that even for these simple graphs, the time complexity is not constant but linear.
+That is because the loop \texttt{count!} does require time linear in the number of nodes.